ted-jenks/portfolio/README.md

 # Portfolio

 This repo contains the source for my portfolio, written with React.
-View the website now at [here](https://tedjenks.com).
+View the website [here](https://tedjenks.com).